aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/using-source-code.md

     - `username` folder, which includes:
       - `owner.yaml`: define owner, operator, and voter mapping.
 They are all the same account in test mode (from step 8).
       - `operator.yaml`: Node information that will be used for both the Validator and the fullnode (from step 8).
-    - `layout.yaml`: The layout file containing the key values for root key, validator user, and chain ID (from step 9).
-    - `framework.mrb`: The AptosFramework Move package (from step 10).
-    - `waypoint.txt`: The waypoint for the genesis transaction (from step 11).
+    - `waypoint.txt`: The waypoint for the genesis transaction (from step 9).
-    - `genesis.blob` The genesis binary that contains all the information about the framework, validatorSet and more (from step 11).
+    - `genesis.blob` The genesis binary that contains all the information about the framework, validatorSet and more (from step 9).

-14. Start your local Validator by running the below command:
+12. Start your local Validator by running the below command:

     ```
     cargo run -p aptos-node --release -- -f ~/$WORKSPACE/config/validator.yaml
     ```

-    Run fullnode in another machine:
+    Run fullnode in **another machine**:

     ```
     cargo run -p aptos-node --release -- -f ~/$WORKSPACE/config/fullnode.yaml
     ```

-Now you have completed setting up your node in test mode.
-You can continue to our [Aptos community platform](https://community.aptoslabs.com/) website for registration.
+Now you have completed setting up your node.